Grizzly Bears of British Columbia Photography Holiday DETAILS

 Join NaturesLens & delve into the heart of British Columbia, navigating the unspoilt region that surrounds the Taku river to track & photograph the outstanding range of native species that thrive in this expanse of forested wilderness.

-The subject focus of this 11-day wildlife photography experience is the grizzly bear; the true king of the forest, & you will have the chance to witness in awe their power, intelligence & honest nature, making them the perfect subject for any keen wildlife photographer.
+The subject focus of this 11-day wildlife photography experience is the Grizzly Bears of the Taku River; the true king of the forest, & you will have the chance to witness in awe their power, intelligence & honest nature, making them the perfect subject for any keen wildlife photographer.